motorsportgames/kartkraft-telemetry/Examples/Electron/README.md

 # KartKraft Electron Dashboard App Example

 ## Install dependencies

 `npm install`

 ## Run the app

 `npm start`

+Important: Requires Node.js v10.15.3.
+Does not yet support Node.js v12.
+To check your current version, type `node -v` at your command prompt.
+See [https://nodejs.org](https://nodejs.org) for more info.

 ## Resources for Learning Electron